-1. When setting up port forwarding, it is necessary to have a public IP-address on the router's WAN-interface through which the connection to the Internet is performed.
+1. When setting up port forwarding, it is necessary to have a public IP address on the router's WAN interface through which it connects to the Internet.
 If the router's WAN interface uses an IP address from a private subnet, port forwarding will not work.

-2. To check whether port forwarding is working, you need to access the router's WAN interface from the Internet.
+2. To check whether port forwarding is working, you must access the router's WAN interface from the Internet.
 Port forwarding will not work when accessing from the local network.

 3. The service or application to which port forwarding is performed must be started so that the port can be seen as 'open' during the check.
-For example, if the FTP-server is not started and there is a NAT rule for port forwarding, the port status will be 'closed' during the check.
+For example, if the FTP server is not started and even if there is a NAT rule for port forwarding, the port status will be 'closed' during the check.

-Below are the typical reasons that can lead to inoperability of port forwarding, despite the correct configuration of the rule.
+Below are typical reasons that can lead to inoperability of port forwarding, despite the correct configuration.

-1. In the port forwarding rule, the incoming interface is not correctly selected.
-In the 'Input' field, select the interface through which Keenetic accesses the Internet and through which you plan to remotely access your home network device.
+1. In a port forwarding rule, the incoming interface is not correctly selected.
+In the 'Input' field, select the interface through which your Keenetic accesses the Internet and through which you plan to remotely access your home network device.

 In most cases, you should select the 'Provider' interface.
 If you have an Internet connection via PPPoE, PPTP or L2TP, you should select the appropriate connection.
 When connecting to the Internet via a 3G/4G USB modem, you should specify this connection, and when connecting via WISP, select the connection with the name of the network to which Keenetic is connected.

-2. Your computer uses a firewall or special software to protect the Internet.
+2. Your computer uses a firewall or special software for Internet protection.
 Temporarily disable this application and check that port forwarding is working properly.

 3. Some ISPs on their network use 'hidden NAT'.
 You need to make sure that you are accessing the Internet with the IP address that your ISP gave you and that is used on the Keenetic WAN interface.
 Sometimes there are situations when the ISP provides the client with a public IP address, but in fact, it goes to the Internet with a different IP address.
 Refer to myip.net.
 If your IP address is different from that used on Keenetic WAN interface, then port forwarding will not work.

 4. Some ISPs filter inbound user traffic by standard protocols and ports.
-For example, they can filter by 21/FTP, 80/HTTP, 25/POP3, 1723/PPTP and other ports).
-In this connection it is necessary to know exactly whether the provider blocks traffic on some ports.
+For example, they can filter port 21/FTP, 80/HTTP, 25/POP3, 1723/PPTP and other ports).
+It is necessary to know exactly whether the provider blocks traffic on any ports.

-If there is such a possibility, you need to change the port number and manually set another number, which will not be blocked by the provider (for example, when blocking port 21 on the FTP-server you can use port 2121).
+If there is such a possibility, you need to change the port number and manually set another port, which will not be blocked by your provider (for example, when port 21 is blocked, on the FTP server you can use port 2121).

-If there is no possibility to change the port number of the service, you can use port mapping in the rule of port forwarding in Keenetic.
+If there is no possibility to change the port number of the service, you can use port mapping in the port forwarding rule in your Keenetic.
 You can find more information in the article 'Port forwarding'.

-6. Some features of port forwarding for Xbox and PS4 game consoles are presented in the article: 'Using Xbox and PS4 when connecting via Keenetic'.
+6. Some details of port forwarding for Xbox and PS4 game consoles are presented in the article: 'Using Xbox and PS4 with a Keenetic router'.

 ip nat udp-port-preserve